 In 2006, Sue Cubbin produced an account of Vaughan Williams’ trip to Essex, including 30 songs, called That Precious Legacy.
 Copies are available from Essex Record Office on 01245 244644.

-Mary Humphreys wrote about Vaughan Williams’ work in Cambridgeshire in her book Folk Songs Collected in Cambridgeshire.
+Mary Humphreys wrote about Vaughan Williams’s work in Cambridgeshire in her book Folk Songs Collected in Cambridgeshire.
 This may be purchased through Mary’s website.

-In 2015, Alan Helsdon’s collated the findings concerning King’s Lynn, including much work from Liz James.
-This was published as Vaughan Williams in Norfolk (although it’s actually just about King’s Lynn) as a Book in CDRom form which includes transcriptions and midi-files of the songs.
+In 2015, Alan Helsdon collated the findings concerning King’s Lynn, including much work from Liz James.
+This was published as Vaughan Williams in Norfolk in CDRom form which includes transcriptions and sound files of the songs.
+A second CD rom, Vaughan Williams in Norfolk Volume 2 was added in 2017 covering his visits in 1908, 1910 and 1911.